tensorflow/mlir-hlo/stablehlo/docs/vhlo.md

-After adding a test point to `stablehlo_legalize_to_vhlo.mlir`, create a versioned copy of the file named `stablehlo_legalize_to_vhlo.0_X_0.mlir` as follows, along with a bytecoded version of said file with a `.0_X_0.mlir.bc` extension.
+After adding a test point to `stablehlo_legalize_to_vhlo.mlir`, create a versioned copy of the file named `stablehlo_legalize_to_vhlo.0_X_0.mlir` as follows, along with a bytecode version of said file with a `.0_X_0.mlir.bc` extension.
 Add [proper FileCheck lines](https://github.com/openxla/stablehlo/blob/main/stablehlo/tests/stablehlo_legalize_to_vhlo.0_9_0.mlir#L1-L3) for forward and backward compatibility testing.